This post contains affiliate links for your convenience. View our full disclosure policy here.

 Bring on the changing leaves and cooler weather because fall is on its way!
-Up next in our roll and graph series is this Fall Roll and Graph Math Activity!
+This Fall Roll and Graph Math Activity is the perfect addition to your math centers this time of year!
 Children will enjoy rolling a die to race to the top of the graph to see who the winner is.
 Practicing early graphing skills has never been more fun!

 Fall Roll and Graph Math Activity

-- Fall Roll and Graph recording page (at the end of the post)
+- Printable recording page (at the end of the post)

-- Fall Roll and Graph printable die (at the end of the post)
+- Printable die (at the end of the post)

 - Fall Pocket Die printable picture cards (at the end of the post)